Kleshni/Cover/Readme.md

 You can replace `-O3` in the `CFLAGS` of LibJPEG and Nettle with `-Oz` to get a smaller code. `sed -i s/\\u00/\\x/g eph5.js` after the compilation also reduces the code size.

+The resulting code can contain null characters.
+If it causes problems, replace them with escape sequences: `sed -i s/\\x00/\\\\x00/g eph5.js`.

 Links
 -----